News 05.04.2024

 US – Nvidia has joined forces with Hippocratic AI to introduce AI-powered healthcare agents and address the critical issue of workforce shortages in the healthcare sector.

-The AI service is designed to provide real-time support for various healthcare tasks such as pre-operation check-ins and assisted living services, including a loneliness companion, a development we forecasted in 2023 in our AI Companionship Market report.
+The AI service is designed to provide real-time support for various healthcare tasks such as pre-operation check-ins and assisted living services, including a loneliness companion, a development we forecast in 2023 in our AI Companionship Market report.

-Hippocratic AI claims that its AI nurses perform better than human nurses when it comes to bedside manners (such as empathy, trust, rapport) and education.
+Hippocratic AI claims that its AI nurses perform better than human nurses when it comes to bedside manner (such as empathy, trust, rapport) and education.
 The cost of operating Hippocratic's agents is £7 ($9, €8) an hour.
 In comparison, the median hourly pay for nurses in 2022 was £30 ($39, €35), according to the US Bureau of Labor Statistics.

-Kimberly Powell, vice president of healthcare at Nvidia, emphasised the importance of human-like engagement in these interactions: 'Voice-based digital agents powered by generative AI can usher in an age of abundance in healthcare, but only if the technology responds to patients as a human would,' she said in a statement.
+Kimberly Powell, vice-president of healthcare at Nvidia, emphasised the importance of human-like engagement in these interactions: 'Voice-based digital agents powered by generative AI can usher in an age of abundance in healthcare, but only if the technology responds to patients as a human would,' she said in a statement.

 While AI agents offer cost-effective solutions, questions remain about their ability to fully replace human caregivers and provide the same level of support.
 Ethics will also play a huge role in this market, as explained by Open AI policy team member Ashyana-Jasmine Kachra in The Future of Responsible AI.